Director: Gordon Hessler

+To give the film some final sense of having come full circle, just about everyone in the cast who is alive by the final scene ends up in that pit of acid into which the vampire killer jumped.
 How can this movie possibly pull together its three plots and five or six genres?
 Well, how about by revealing that the vampire killer is a superman who has been constructed in Vincent Price’s lab using various body parts collected from unlucky joggers is experiments funded by that weird Fake Germany country so that they can take over England and then the world with their race of supermen, that is unless secret agent Christopher Lee can stop them.
 Unless he, too, is a synthetic being.
 Or something.
 Man, don’t look at me.
-And if you are wondering why that one guy can make Peter Cushing spit up blood or why the guy in the purple poet shirt drinks blood or why the movie spent so much time on two people trying to escape Fake Germany (one of whom is Yutte Stensgaarde, who we’ll see much, much more of in Hammer’s Lust for a Vampire) when they have no connection whatsoever to any of the other plots, well then you’re just going to have to be happy with the fact that Scream and Scream Again managed to tie together as much as it did.
-To give the film some final sense of having come full circle, just about everyone in the cast who is alive by the final scene ends up in that pit of acid into which the vampire killer jumped.
+And if you are wondering why that one guy can make Peter Cushing spit up blood or why the guy in the purple poet shirt drinks blood or why the movie spent so much time on two people trying to escape Fake Germany (one of whom is Yutte Stensgaarde, who we see much, much more of in Hammer’s Lust for a Vampire) when they have no connection whatsoever to any of the other plots, well then you’re just going to have to be happy with the fact that Scream and Scream Again managed to tie together as much as it did.

 Adding to the overall sense of chaos is the fact that there is no central character.
 With three horror heavy hitters in the line-up, you’d think at least one of them would be a main character.
 But Cushing is killed off in one scene, and Price and Lee have about an equal amount of time in their separate plots.
 Konratz isn’t really a main character, nor is Inspector Bellaver.
 I guess the closest thing we have to central characters are the young Dr. Sorel (Christopher Matthews, who would go on to battle Christopher Lee the following year in Hammer’s Scars of Dracula) and his policewoman girlfriend.
 Sorel is the man who shows up at the end so Vincent Price can give his mad scientist speech (and it’s a good one) as several of the disparate plots are loosely tied together, or more accurately, brought together in that sort of tangle that happens to the cord of your headphones when you take them out of your bag.

 Given the utter absurdity of just about everything that happens, Gordon Hessler’s direction is shockingly pedestrian.
 He doesn’t do anything wrong.
 He just does everything so… competently.
 And competent is fine most of the time, but subject matter this ludicrous demands something more daring and innovative in the direction department.
-But then, maybe it’s Hessler’s matter-of-fact workman’s job of directing that makes the film seem even more unsettling, like some weird old man telling you the foulest, most twisted story imaginable but in a very sane and calm and rational sounding voice.
+But then, maybe it’s Hessler’s matter-of-fact job of directing that makes the film seem even more unsettling, like some weird old man telling you the foulest, most twisted story imaginable but in a very sane and calm and rational sounding voice and while wearing a comfy Cardigan sweater.
 Scriptwriter Christopher Wicking split his time between AIP and Hammer, and his work on both sides of the Atlantic was equally bizarre and uneven.
-In a way, he seems to have been the perfect match for Hessler, and the duo worked together on Scream and Scream Again as well as some other AIP gothics: The Oblong Box, Cry of the Banshee, and Murders in the Rue Morgue.
-His Hammer credits include the exceptional Blood from the Mummy’s Tomb and the film that is alternately known as “the film that destroyed Hammer” and “the film that showed us full frontal Nastassja Kinski nudity,” To the Devil… A Daughter.
+In a way, he seems to have been the perfect match for Hessler.
+The duo worked together on Scream and Scream Again as well as some other AIP Gothics: The Oblong Box, Cry of the Banshee, and Murders in the Rue Morgue.
+His Hammer credits include the exceptional Blood from the Mummy’s Tomb and the film that is alternately known as “the film that destroyed Hammer” and “the film that showed us Nastassja Kinski nude,” To the Devil… A Daughter.